 What It Really Means: A fried prawn covered in breadcrumbs.

-Before this emoji secured a spot in my "frequently used" keyboard (which is where it's consistently lived for years now), I could never find it because I was always searching for it in the "animals" category, not the "food" category.
+Before this emoji secured a spot in our "frequently used" keyboard, we could never find it because we were always searching for it in the "animals" category, not the "food" category.
 Weirdly and rudely, Emojipedia also writes that it's also used "to describe small male genitals."

 What We Think It Means: The two best friends that anyone could have who are tap-dancing.